-The clearer that you are in your vision or goal, the better off you’ll be with the end result.
+The clearer that you are in your vision or goal, the better off you’ll be with the result.
 This may seem self-explanatory however you’d be surprised how many people will come to a graphic designer with no clue what they are wanting, hoping that the “They’ll know it when they see it” method will work.

 This method typically doesn’t work well – particularly if you’re on a budget.
-If you truly don’t know what you are searching for or what direction is best for your project, make sure to have a conversation in order to communicate with your designer as many details about your graphic design project as possible.
-The graphic designer will be able to give you some ideas or a direction to utilise as a starting point.
+If you truly don’t know what you are searching for or what direction is best for your project, make sure to have a conversation to communicate with your designer as many details about your graphic design project as possible.
+The graphic designer will be able to give you some ideas or a direction to utilize as a starting point.
 Make sure that you’re both on the same page design-wise before you give the okay for your designer to start on the project.

 Know Your Brand Color Codes